Video game programming: Hobbyists

 The only platforms widely available for hobbyists to program are consumer operating systems, such as Android, iOS, Windows, Mac, Linux, etc. This is because development on game consoles requires special development systems that cost thousands of dollars.
 Often these must be obtained from the console manufacturer and are only sold or leased to professional game development studios.
 However, Microsoft used to distribute a game development framework, XNA, which runs on both Microsoft Windows and Xbox 360.
 XNA was discontinued, but other projects like MonoGame and SharpDX are trying to allow the same access for game coding.
 Lately, Android is the most popular hobbyist platform of choice for mobile developers.
 Some hobbyists also develop homebrew games, especially for handheld systems or modded consoles.

 Some software engineering students program games as exercises for learning a programming language or operating system.

-Some hobbyists may use software packages that help with game development, such as Adobe Animate, Unity, Android Studio, pygame, Adventure Game Studio, GameMaker Studio, Godot, Unreal Engine, Pixel Game Maker MV, or Construct.
+Some hobbyists may use software packages that help with game development, such as Adobe Animate, Unity, Android Studio, pygame, Adventure Game Studio, Roblox Studio, GameMaker Studio, Godot, Unreal Engine, Pixel Game Maker MV, or Construct.